-Saudi Arabia's Veterinary market growth is attributed to the increase in awareness of veterinary healthcare improved animal husbandry measures, and equivalent increases in animal ownership are all key drivers for the fast-growing animal vaccines market penetration in the country.
-According to the Ministry of Environment, Water and Agriculture, there were roughly 1.4 million camels in Saudi Arabia, of which 14 percent are officially registered and tracked.
+Saudi Arabia's Veterinary market growth is attributed to the increase in awareness of veterinary healthcare, improved animal husbandry measures, and equivalent increases in animal ownership are all key drivers for the fast-growing animal vaccines market penetration in the country.
 Camels are an integral part of life on the Arabian Peninsula, where camel racing and show pageants showcase the pedigree of animals that are purchased and sold at auction for huge sums.
 Due to growing issues about animal health, vaccines are also projected to see a significant rise in the coming years.
 As disease-prevention medicines evolve, the development of animal vaccinations is driving the market growth.
-Due to a growth in the number of livestock diseases, the pharmaceuticals business is predicted to grow dramatically over the forecast period as this has propelled the government and major players to invest in the market.
+Due to a growth in the number of livestock diseases, the pharmaceuticals business is predicted to grow dramatically over the forecast period, as this has propelled the government and major players to invest in the market.

 Furthermore, an increase in the number of livestock exports in the country will further propel the market growth during the projected timeframe.
 For instance, Sudan stated in April 2022 that it started exporting livestock to Saudi Arabia, the country's primary export, after extending a health protocol.
 According to government data, Sudan has more than 107 million cattle, and livestock exports are a significant source of foreign exchange, raking in over $1 billion in revenue.

-Vaccines continue to play an increasingly important role in animal disease prevention and control programs.
+• Increasing Initiatives for Animal Disease Prevention: Vaccines continue to play an increasingly important role in animal disease prevention and control programs.
 Pets and farm animals continue to benefit from critical medications that prevent or reduce clinical indications of disease owing to innovative research and the creation of safe, effective, and high-quality vaccinations.
-Although the pet market is not that prevalent in Saudi Arabia but has a huge number of stray animals and farm animals.
+Although the pet market is not that prevalent in Saudi Arabia, but has a huge number of stray animals and farm animals.
 The high number of stray cats, dogs, and other animals has led to several rescue centres and shelters.
-Recently, the Karbasha, a nonprofit organization and the first social facility approved by the Ministry of Human Resources and Social Development (Saudi Arabia), hosted a program with students to save abandoned animals in Riyadh.
-Such programs are anticipated to upsurge in the forecast period.
-With is the demand for injectable vaccines is anticipated to increase.
-Increasing research and development and raising awareness for zoonotic disease, especially after experiencing a pandemic, have led to an increase in injectable vaccines.
-According to the OIE WAHIS database, zero human cases of zoonotic disease were detected for the 2019 calendar year.
+For instance, the Royal Commission of Africa announced a program for saving the lives of stray animals in the region and was under the AlUla Animal Welfare Centre in September 2023.
+The aim was for the welfare of stray animals by decreasing their population, along with the prevention of diseases through suitable vaccination of these animals.

 • By Type